About the Interfaith Council of Contra Costa County:

 ICCCC is a non-profit, 501 c (3) organization solely governed by its Elected Council and Governing Board.
 Its mission states,

 “We as people from a diversity of religions, spiritual traditions and sectors of society, gather to manifest our unity as we promote the spirit of community, service and cooperation through the work of the Interfaith Council.”

 The Interfaith Council, as the Council of Churches, was originally organized for the primary purpose of providing chaplaincy ministries in various county institutions on behalf of local congregations.
 The Council became interfaith in 1997, widening its membership to include congregations and faith organizations that represent the growing pluralistic population of Contra Costa County.
 The council remains committed to supporting the religious and communities in our county.
 Program areas have expanded to include Health and Faith in Action, Social Justice, Interfaith Understanding Programs, the Interfaith Climate Action Program and our new Youth and Young Adult Leadership Initiative.
 To see our recent ICCCC Announcements, go here.
 For ICCCC Statements, go here.

-There are 108 congregations and organizations holding membership and affiliation from a wide range of Christian and other faith traditions, including Jewish, Buddhist, Baha’i, Unitarian, Islamic, Hindu, New Thought, Sikh, Sufi, Unity, Latter-Day Saints, and Religious Science.
+There are 108 congregations and organizations holding membership and affiliation from a wide range of faith traditions and life philosophies, including Agnostic, Atheist, Baha’i, Buddhist, Hindu, Humanist, Islamic, Jewish, Non-Theist, Paganisms, Sikh, Sufi, Religious Science, Unitarian Universalist, Unity and a plurality of Christians, including Catholic, Christian Science, Church of Jesus Christ of Latter-Day Saints, New Thought, Pentecostal, Protestant and Orthodox.
 We are also a Cooperation Circle of the United Religions Initiative, whose global headquarters are in San Francisco.

 The Elected Council